Ceramide

 Ceramides are a family of waxy lipid molecules.
-A ceramide is composed of N-acetylsphingosine and a fatty acid.
+A ceramide is composed of sphingosine and a fatty acid joined by an amide bond.
 Ceramides are found in high concentrations within the cell membrane of eukaryotic cells, since they are component lipids that make up sphingomyelin, one of the major lipids in the lipid bilayer.
 Contrary to previous assumptions that ceramides and other sphingolipids found in cell membrane were purely supporting structural elements, ceramide can participate in a variety of cellular signaling: examples include regulating differentiation, proliferation, and programmed cell death (PCD) of cells.

 The word ceramide comes from the Latin cera (wax) and amide.
 Ceramide is a component of vernix caseosa, the waxy or cheese-like white substance found coating the skin of newborn human infants.

 Pathways for ceramide synthesis

 There are three major pathways of ceramide generation.
 First, the sphingomyelinase pathway uses an enzyme to break down sphingomyelin in the cell membrane and release ceramide.
 Second, the de novo pathway creates ceramide from less complex molecules.
 Third, in the "salvage" pathway, sphingolipids that are broken down into sphingosine are reused by reacylation to form ceramide.